MX23RW : Friday, May 16 03:09:04| >> :600:1171567:1171567:

 That being said, rivals Burton Albion have been in strong form in 2025 and have surged up the table in recent weeks, leaving the Red Devils three points behind them with 14 games to play.

-With the pressure mounting for Elliot's side to put points on the board, they will see this weekend's clash as the perfect opportunity to gain ground given they face the division's bottom club, though their recent record suggests that they may struggle make the most of their chance.
+With the pressure mounting for Elliot's side to put points on the board, they will see this weekend's clash as the perfect opportunity to gain ground given they face the division's bottom club, though their recent record suggests that they may struggle to make the most of their chance.

-Last time out, Elliot's side were beaten 3-1 on the road to Blackpool, and the boss will be particularly disappointed with result considering that the Seasiders played more than an hour of the match with 10 men.
+Last time out, Elliot's side were beaten 3-1 on the road to Blackpool, and the boss will be particularly disappointed with that result considering that the Seasiders played more than an hour of the match with 10 men.

 Additionally, while Saturday's hosts have only tasted defeat once at Broadfield Stadium in 2025, they have also won just once at home since November, and will know that a draw against the relegation favourites will be two points dropped rather than one gained.